A Complete Printable Packing List cover

 During your cruise, you will use your cruise keycard for any onboard purchases.
 To keep from carrying a wallet, slip your keycards into a lanyard for easy accessibility.

-Keep them hanging by the door, so any time you leave the room, you won’t forget to slip them on.
+Keep them hanging by the door so you will remember to slip them on any time you leave the room.

-Honestly, we were asked about our lanyards repeatedly during the cruise.
-You can buy these on Amazon, or if you are like us, you can use lanyards from previous conferences or conventions.
+You can buy these lanyards on Amazon, or if you are like us, you can use lanyards from previous conferences or conventions.

 Foldable Clothes Hamper